 The results reported publicly by UNEX™ cover international priority single-piece letter mail, ie mail which is not bulk mail or any mail that would imply constraints for the customers at posting, like for example the registration of items, minimum induction volumes, equal contents or a pre-sortation of the inducted mail.

 In Europe a regulatory framework drives the measurement and results reporting.
 The UNEX™ CEN module design complies with the CEN standard EN13850:2012 Postal Services – Quality of Service – Measurement of the transit time of end-to-end services for single piece priority and first class mail that specifies the methodology for monitoring of quality of service in the European Union (www.cen.eu).
 Clear objectives were also set by the European Postal Directive of 1997 to have 85% of the cross-border priority letter mail to be delivered within 3 days of posting and 97% within 5 days.
 Read more

 All parties who use UNEX™ respect the integrity of the results provided by IPC measurement.
-The validity and independence of the data is guaranteed by external panel recruitment and management contractors, which are TNS UK (United Kingdom) and Ipsos (Germany) since January 2013.
+The validity and independence of the data is guaranteed by external panel recruitment and management contractors, which are Kantar TNS (United Kingdom), Ipsos (Germany) and Quotas (Germany) since 2017.

 - International end-to-end measurement, ie from a sender in the country of posting to the final addressee in the country of destination